 - The email is branded.

 - It answers two common questions people have about using Carbonite for backup.
-That’s pretty useful and will likely cut down on the number of support requests from new users.
+That’s pretty useful and will likely reduce the number of support requests from new users.

 - It includes social media links, which are a big trust factor.